 Our Manager's valuation process is subject to the oversight of our Manager's Valuation Committee as well as the oversight of the independent members of our Board of Trustees.
-See Note 2 of the notes to the consolidated financial statements included in this report for a complete discussion of our valuation process.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies-Valuation."